AndreMinHo/JPLensAIContext/README.md

 ## Objective

-An AI-powered context analysis service that enhances Japanese text understanding by providing contextual and cultural analysis of Japanese text.
+A bring-your-own-key AI-powered context analysis service that enhances Japanese text understanding by providing contextual and cultural analysis of Japanese text.
 Designed to be used with **[JPLENSCONTEXT API](https://github.com/Animenosekai/translate)**

 ## Features

-- Verifies if the literal translation is appropriate for the context
+- Offers a more natural translation of Japanese text
-- Provides cultural analysis of Japanese text
+- Provides cultural analysis of the text

 ## Architecture